-GEOL 1305# ENVIRONMENTAL SCIENCE (3-0) CREDIT 3 (030/090)
+GEOL 1305# ENVIRONMENTAL SCIENCE (3-0) CREDIT 3 (030/090) Prerequisite: Texas Success Initiative complete in Reading.
 A survey of the forces, including humans, that shape our physical and biologic environment, and how they affect life on Earth.
 Introduction to the science and policy of global and regional environmental issues, including pollution, climate change, and sustainability of land, water, and energy resources.
 GEOL 1305 is equivalent to ENVR 1301.

-GEOL 1345# OCEANOGRAPHY (3-0) CREDIT 3 (030/090)
+GEOL 1345# OCEANOGRAPHY (3-0) CREDIT 3 (030/090) Prerequisite: Texas Success Initiative complete in Reading.
 Survey of oceanography and related sciences

-GEOL 1347# METEOROLOGY (3-0) CREDIT 3 (030/090)
+METEOROLOGY (3-0) CREDIT 3 (030/090) GEOL 1347#